NathyBanhara/JFUSE/README.md

 ## About

 - JFUSE (Json FULL Schema Extractor) is a tool for schema extraction.
-Given a valid JSON file, it infers types, tagged unions, enumeration, arrays as tuples, and objects as collections.
+Given a valid JSON file, it infers basic types, tagged unions, enumeration, arrays as tuples, and objects as collections.

 ### Running
 ```sh